Can you cancel my payment?

 If you receive a payment from someone that you don't know, you can simply send the payment back to the other user with a note explaining that they paid the wrong person.
-As long as you didn't initiate a bank transfer, the payment will be coming from your Venmo balance, and none of your funding sources will be charged.
+As long as you didn't transfer the payment to your bank or use the funds from the accidental payment, the payment will be coming from your Venmo balance, and none of your funding sources will be charged.

 In the future, you can block another user by going to their Venmo profile, touching the three dots in the top righthand corner, and selecting "Block" to prevent this situation from occurring again.

 Where can I find details about my transaction history?